i74578/CyberHunter/README.md

 ![image](https://github.com/i74578/DTU-34229-Deauther/assets/26153040/8c2cc6a0-0fd0-4d1e-a89b-9732a0e8bc22)

 # Prerequisites
+- This program is only tested on Ubuntu 24.04, and thereby is the recommended distro for running this project
 - One or more network cards supporting monitor mode is required.
 - A mariadb database with the following tables is required:
 ```